 You should apply for an EIN as soon as your business is launched.
-However, it's a good idea to do so in advance of tax season, or when you need to submit a loan application.
-You can apply for an EIN through the IRS at no cost.
+However, it's a good idea to do so before tax season or when you need to submit a loan application.
+You can apply through the IRS at no cost.
 However, companies that charge to do so should be avoided.

 To apply for an employer identification number, there are two requirements.

-The first step in determining your principal business is to identify the primary income-generating activity you do (e.g. consultant, engineer, doctor) and your physical location.
+The first step in determining your principal business is identifying the primary income-generating activity (e.g., consultant, engineer, doctor) and your physical location.
 You don't have to provide services in the U.S. to be eligible.
-You can apply for an EIN as long as your principal business activities are located in the U.S.
+You can apply as long as your principal business activities are in the U.S.

-It is important to identify the type of business entity you have.
-If your company is a corporation, then you will need to indicate the country or state where your business was incorporated.
+It is essential to identify the type of business entity you have.
+If your company is a corporation, you will need to indicate the country or state where your business was incorporated.
 Make sure to know how many members you have in a multi-member LLC.

 You will also need the following information to complete your application:

-- You can ensure that you have all of the necessary information before you start the online application process by reviewing and filling in Form SS-4.
+You can ensure that you have all the necessary information before starting the online application process by reviewing and filling in Form SS-4.

 - Address for business

-- Name of principal officer, manager, or owner
+- Name of a principal officer, manager, or owner

 - The number of members in an LLC

-- Date that the business was founded or acquired
+- The date that the business was founded or acquired

 - Closing month in the entity's accounting years